 The hysteria that many were feeling in 2012 was based upon gross misconceptions about the nature and purpose of the Maya calendar and a great deal of media hype that promoted “world ending” ideas.
 Many who were promoting such notions had little or no knowedge of the real workings of the calendar or its imbedded meanings.
 There was never any bona fide prophecy that said the world would end at that time.
 Dec.
 21st just happened to be the Gregorian equivalent to 4 Ajaw, which was the energy that was in place at the beginning of the cycle that began in 3114 B.C., with the 4 Ajaw of Dec.
 21, 2012 being that same energy, this time marking the end of the 13th Bak’tun in the Mayan Long Count calendar, and the completion of a “great cycle” of 1,872,000 days.
 A new cycle began at that time.

 From the perspective of the Gregorian calendar the day correlating with “New Year’s Day” in the Maya Calendar Round “moves” every 4 years to accommodate the extra “leap” day.
-In the year 2019 the Gregorian correlation for the Classical Maya New Year is April 1st, (8 Eb’ 0 Pop), Long Count date 126.96.36.199.12.
-In 2020 the Classical Maya New Year is Mar.
+In the year 2019 the Gregorian correlation for the Classical Maya New Year was April 1st, (8 Eb’ 0 Pop), Long Count date 126.96.36.199.12.
+In 2020 the Classical Maya New Year was Mar.
 31st.

 For a concise overview of many key components of Mayan timekeeping can be found at this link: The Mayan Calendar.
 A good date converter can be found here: Mayan Calendar.
 The Maya Exploration Center that hosts this decoder also provides colorful Mayan wall calendars.
 Information on the Guatemalan Mayan Cholq’ij Calendar as used by contemporary Mayan daykeepers can be found at Saq’Be’, an Organization for Mayan and Indigenous Spiritual Studies.